xrf/thesis/src/angular-momentum-coupling.md

 ![Second orthogonality relation for 3-jm symbols: $(1 2 3) (2 3 4) = (1 4) (1' 2 3) (1' 2 3)$ in [@Eq:3jm-orthogonality-2]](fig-3jm-orthogonality-2){#fig:3jm-orthogonality-2}

 In lines with no terminals – the *internal* lines – their $m$ variables are always summed over.
-This exemplified in [@Fig:3jm-orthogonality-2], which depicts the second orthogonality relation for 3-jm symbols in [@Eq:3jm-orthogonality-2] as
+This is exemplified in [@Fig:3jm-orthogonality-2], which depicts the second orthogonality relation for 3-jm symbols in [@Eq:3jm-orthogonality-2] as
 $$(1 2 3) (2 3 4) = (1 4) (1' 2 3) (1' 2 3) = (1 4) \{1' 2 3\}$$
 On the left-hand side, the $m_2$ and $m_3$ lines are both internal and therefore summed over.
 On the right-hand side, $1 = 4$ label indicates the presence of a $j$-relating Kronecker delta $\delta_{j_1 j_4}$ in addition to the usual $\delta_{m_1 m_4}$.
 In the upper right, there is a special subdiagram $(1' 2 3) (1' 2 3)$, which is in fact the triangular delta $\tridelta{j_1}{j_2}{j_3}$ as defined in [@Eq:tridelta].